On the Descriptive Complexity of Temporal Constraint Satisfaction Problems: Algebraic conditions for temporal CSPs

 holds for all $x,y\in S$.
-An analogous statement holds for $\tilde{g}_{2} $.
-Then Lemma~4.4 in \cite{barto2019equations} yields functions $f,g_1$, and $g_2$ which are $(3+3)$-operations in $\Pol(\mathbb{Q};\mathrm{X})$. \end{proof} The requirement of the existence of $3+n$-operations is an example of a so-called \emph{minor condition}, which is a set of identities of the special form
+Then Lemma~\ref{lem:construct} yields functions $f$ and $g_1=g_2$ which are $(3+3)$-operations in $\Pol(\mathbb{Q};\mathrm{X})$. \end{proof} The requirement of the existence of non-idempotent $(m+n)$-operations is an example of a so-called \emph{minor condition}, which is a set of identities of the special form

 (such identities are sometimes also called \emph{height-one identities}~\cite{barto2018wonderland}\footnote{\emph{Linear identities} are defined similarly, but also allow that the terms in the identities consist of a single variable, which is more general.
 A finite minor condition therefore is a special case of what has been called a \emph{strong linear Maltsev condition} in the universal algebra literature).}).
 Another example of minor conditions can be found in item (5) and (6) of Theorem~\ref{finitedomainsituation}: an at least binary operation $f$ is called a \emph{weak near-unanimity} (WNU) if it satisfies